StepanBryleev/post-wildfire-vegetation-regrowth-analysis/README.md

 This is an [Earth Lab](https://earthlab.colorado.edu/) Certificate project by [Stepan Bryleev](https://github.com/StepanBryleev) studying post-wildfire vegetation regrowth dynamics and is a continuation of the [Post-wildfire recovery](https://github.com/AreteY/post-wildfire-recovery) research by [Heidi Yun](https://github.com/AreteY).

 ## Project goal
-In this project, we explore the post-wildfire vegetation regrowth dynamics for the 2016 Chimney Tops 2 Fire perimeter by using Landsat, NEON LiDAR and NEON hyperspectral reflectance data.
+In this project, we explore the post-wildfire vegetation regrowth dynamics for the 2016 Chimney Tops 2 Fire perimeter by using NEON LiDAR, NEON reflectance and Landsat reflectance data.
 All analysis for NEON and Landsat data is performed in a GEE.
 So our second goal is to create a tutorial for NEON's website which can help Earth scientists to understand the fundamentals of using GEE when working with NEON reflectance data for studying wildfires.

 ## GEE project page
 To run the project workflow use this link: